MohamedHussein27/SPI_Slave_With_Single_Port_Memory/README.md

 ![SPI Protocol](Images/SPI_Protocol.gif)

 ## Overview
 This repository contains the implementation of an SPI (Serial Peripheral Interface) communication protocol.
-The project includes the design and code for an SPI Slave, a single-port asynchronous RAM, and an SPI Wrapper that connects the RAM and SPI Slave.
+The project includes the design and code for an SPI Slave, a single-port synchronous RAM, and an SPI Wrapper that connects the RAM and SPI Slave.

 ## SPI Communication Protocol
 SPI is a synchronous serial communication protocol used for short-distance communication, primarily in embedded systems.
 It enables a master device to communicate with one or more slave devices at high speeds using a minimal number of I/O pins.
 The protocol uses four main signals: